Celebrating 75,000 Acres Preserved & Growing

-In 2020, Carroll County will reach the milestone of 75,000 acres preserved.
+In 2020, Carroll County reached the milestone of 75,000 acres preserved.
 This is 75% of its 100,000-acre goal.
-To celebrate the occasion, the Fall Harvest Celebration at the Farm Museum will feature a ceremony, a bus tour of nearby preserved farms, and other related special events, and attractions.
+To celebrate the occasion, the Fall Harvest Celebration at the Farm Museum will feature a ceremony, a bus tour of nearby preserved farms, and other related special attractions.
 An educational campaign will accompany the event promoting the benefits of preservation to the community and the importance of public support for “growing” preserved land acreage to attain the remaining 25,000 acres.
 The celebration will be held on Saturday, October 16, 2021, from 10:00 AM to 4:00 PM at the Carroll County Farm Museum and is free to the public.
 A special ceremony will be held at the event.
 More details will be provided at a future date.

 For More Information about Celebrating 75,000 Acres Preserved & Growing: